-As you know, Mr. Coffee and other cheap coffee makers run boiling hot water through BPA laced plastic.
+As you know, Mr. Coffee and other cheap coffee makers run boiling hot water through toxic BPA laced plastic.
 This is avoidable with an all glass BPA free drip coffee pour over glass system.
-Other options include a simple glass french press or all stainless steel percolator.
+Other options include a simple glass french press or all stainless steel percolator, both containing no plastic.
 But you must be careful because other options often include aluminum and metal coated systems.
 This should also be avoided.
 Glass is the only true way to get your fresh organic BPA free coffee just perfect.

 When it comes to pure BPA free coffee, there really is only one choice, glass.
 Even plastic products claiming to be BPA free are made of BPS, a slight deviation of BPA.
 One molecule change and a rename to label products as BPA free.
 Do not trust this as in years it will be under the magnifying glass.
 Even stainless steel is often questioned.
 I have listed the one manufacture that claims to be 100% stainless steel.
 Many of them have aluminum coated insides.
 But even then, it is made in China and there is no way for us to know what they are really putting in that percolator.
 Yet another reason to trust in glass.

 Top 3 Organic Coffee Beans

 My thoughts are?
 What is the point of BPA Free Coffee if you’re not going to use fresh organic whole beans?
 You can get all fancy, but if you’re still putting Folgers in your cup, you’re doing it wrong.
 These are great organic fair trade whole bean suppliers that you can get direct online.
 I personally have the top 2 at the same time so I can switch it up.
 I lied about the 3rd one.
 I have not ever tried it because I do not do Pumpkin Spice but a lot of people swear by this one.
 Try it and comment below.

 But it’s more work!